Introduction to the village

 A gallery of photographs and postcards depicts how Hebden has looked over the past 150 years or so.
 The oldest photograph shows the opening of the school in 1874.
 A second gallery has modern photographs of the various historical artifacts and features that may be found in the township, and a third gallery compares the view seen in old photograph with ones taken recently.

 Mini-Histories of Hebden

-When perusing the various available village records, the author has written a few mini-histories relating to the township: topics currently include the church, the Ibbotson Institute, Beckett's and Ibbotson's Charities, Hebden Horse Level, Hebden Suspension Bridge, Hebden Sports Day, the CHA Guest House, Hebden Brass Band, and some brief pieces on some people of Hebden who have left their mark.
+When perusing the various available village records, the author has written a few mini-histories relating to the township: topics currently include the church, the school, the Ibbotson Institute, Beckett's and Ibbotson's Charities, Hebden Horse Level, Hebden Suspension Bridge, Hebden Sports Day, the CHA Guest House, Hebden Brass Band, and some brief pieces on some people of Hebden who have left their mark.
 Also, there are some photographic mini-histories which provide some of the background on certain features that can be seen around the village, such as the bridge-markers and the water troughs in Main Street.
 All these 'histories' should be read with a pinch of salt, as they inevitably include some personal interpretation of the evidence.

 It is gratifying, and rather humbling, that so many people have contributed to this website in one way or another.